dcousin3/superb/README.md

 Status](https://www.r-pkg.org/badges/version/superb)](https://cran.r-project.org/package=superb)
 <!-- badges: end -->

-The library `superb` offers two main functions, `superbPlot()` and `GRD()`.
+The library `superb` offers three main functions, `superbPlot()`, `superbData()` and `GRD()`.
 The purpose of `superbPlot()` is to provide a plot with summary statistics and correct error bars.
 With simple adjustments, the error bar are adjusted to the design (within or between), to the purpose (single or pair-wise differences), to the sampling method (simple randomized samples or cluster randomized samples) and to the population size (infinite or of a specific size).

 The `superbData()` function does not generate the plot but returns the summary statistics and the interval boundaries.
 These can afterwards be